Maine’s members of Congress concerned for safety of U.S. troops in Iraq

 A U.S. official said there were no immediate reports of American casualties at the two bases, though buildings were still being searched.

-King’s spokesman, Matthew Feller, said Maine’s independent senator is monitoring the situation and is waiting for more facts before making any statements about how the United States should proceed.
-Feller said King was briefed during a classified hearing Tuesday afternoon.
+King’s spokesman, Matthew Felling, said Maine’s independent senator is monitoring the situation and is waiting for more facts before making any statements about how the United States should proceed.
+Felling said King was briefed during a classified hearing Tuesday afternoon.

 Golden, a Democrat representing Maine’s 2nd District, was taking a similar stance, his spokesman, Nick Zeller, said in a statement issued late Tuesday night.